Wamboin Rural Fire Brigade

 Notify%20QR%20Code

-** if you cannot use the online form, contact the Queanbeyan Fire Control Centre on (02) 6128 0600, Mon-Fri during business hours
+** if you cannot use the online forms, contact the Queanbeyan Fire Control Centre on (02) 6128 0600, Mon-Fri during business hours

 We have also linked a copy of the video "Handy hints for pile burning" on our Resources page.